-The Company's manufacturing facilities for aerospace composite materials and for composite structures and assemblies are located in Newton, Kansas.
-On August 19, 2019, the Company broke ground on the expansion of its facilities located in Newton, Kansas, which included the construction of a redundant manufacturing facility located adjacent to the existing facility.
-The Company completed the expansion of its facilities in fiscal 2023, which doubled the size and provides additional manufacturing capacity.
+The Company's manufacturing facilities for aerospace composite materials, film adhesives, and composite structures and assemblies are located in Newton, Kansas.
+The Company recently completed an expansion of its facilities, which doubled the size of such facilities and added manufacturing capacity.
 The expansion includes enhanced and upgraded hot-melt film and tape lines and mixing and delivery systems, an expanded production lab, a new R&D lab, additional freezer and storage space and additional infrastructure to support the expanded operation.
-The new facility was originally conceived of as a redundant manufacturing facility for Park's major aerospace customer and the large aerospace OEMs it supports, but it will also support additional manufacturing capacity.
+The new facility was originally conceived of as a redundant manufacturing facility for Park's major aerospace customer and the large aerospace OEMs it supports, but now supports additional manufacturing capacity more broadly.
 See "Operations" elsewhere in this Report.

-The process for manufacturing composite materials, structures and assemblies is capital intensive and requires sophisticated equipment, significant technical know-how and very tight process controls.
+The process for manufacturing composite materials, film adhesives, and composite structures and assemblies is capital intensive and requires sophisticated equipment, significant technical know-how and very tight process controls.
 The key steps used in the manufacturing process include resin mixing, resin film casting and reinforcement impregnation via hot-melt process or a solution process.